Year-Up-United-SPR-2025/EasyShop-API-Capstone/README.md

 # Technology Used 🛒🛍️👨🏾‍💻
-For this capstone project, I used `MySQL` to create and manage the database, `IntelliJ IDEA` to develop the Java code, and `Postman` to test the API endpoints and ensure the application runs as expected.
+For this capstone project, I used `MySQL` for database management, worked within the provided `Spring Boot` framework, developed the Java code using `IntelliJ IDEA`, and used `Postman` to test API endpoints and verify functionality.

 # RoadMap 🛣️
 We had multiple Documentation for this one the biggest one was Dealing